 Prevent pet hair from reaching your washing machine

 The best way to keep cat hair or dog hair off your clothes is prevention.
 You can’t stop a dog or cat from shedding, but you can reduce the pet hair they leave behind.
-Each day, give your pet a quick one-minute grooming with a brush each day.
+Give your pet a quick one-minute grooming with a brush each day.
 You’ll also want to set aside time each week to vacuum and sweep your home, including furniture.
 We know – it seems like a lot.
 But doing this work in the short-term really does help in the long-term.

 Remove pet hair from bedding

 Where will you often find the greatest concentration of pet hair?
-Where your dog or cat sleeps, often in its pet bed.
+Where your dog or cat sleeps – often in its pet bed or your bed.
 Wash any bedding your pet uses once a week – including towels you might put on the couch!
 Add an extra rinse cycle to make sure all pet hair is removed from the inside of your washing machine.

 You can air-dry your pet’s bed, but if you choose to throw it in the dryer, make sure you clean the lint filter halfway through the cycle.
 A freshly-cleaned lint trap will be able to catch more pet hair as the drying continues.